numbbo/coco/docs/coco-doc/source/index.rst

 .. note:: later we want to talk about the interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances), but see also [BBO2016perf]_.

-.. note:: later we want to talk about the interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances).

 .. note:: (Anne) would mention in addition meaningful and comprehensible display of performance measure [in contrast to - extreme result of just final ranking of BBcomp or aggregation of dimension in math opt community]

 Terminology